 How to Eliminate Idling

 You are likely to find a success story at every company that integrates GPS-based fleet management systems into their infrastructure.
-The small investment businesses have to make for these sophisticated systems pay for themselves in spades.
+The small investment businesses have to make for these sophisticated systems to pay for themselves in spades.
 There are numerous reasons for commercial vehicles to spend time idling such as waiting for passengers, stopping at border crossings, sitting in drive-through lanes or waiting for loading and offloading cargo.
 Most of these actions are easy to keep track of as they form a pattern over time and can be detected by analyzing route history data.
 However, drivers have a tendency to keep their engines running for various non-business related reasons and most of these actions goes undetected and unchallenged by their team leaders.
-Event alerts, driver and vehicle performance reports and maintenance alerts are among the many tools fleet management software offers for the business owners and managers that can help reduce idling times and create policies that promote efficiency.
+Event alerts, driver and vehicle performance reports and maintenance alerts are among the many tools fleet management software offers for business owners and managers that can help reduce idling times and create policies that promote efficiency.
 As fleet owners and managers, you always look for ways to cut costs and raise the profit margins; while some of the costs can’t be avoided like fuel and repair bills, others can be mitigated or completely eliminated such as idling.
-As a major source of increased operational costs, idling can be a financial nightmare to handle, but GPS-based fleet management systems are perfectly-suited solution against this major issue with the effective tools they offer.
+As a major source of increased operational costs, idling can be a financial nightmare to handle, but GPS-based fleet management systems are a perfectly suited solution against this major issue with the effective tools they offer.